Nutrition labelling is key to helping people make more informed choices

 Nutri-Score is based on a five-colour-code scheme that assigns a score on nutritional quality – ranging from A to E. Nutri-Score has already been implemented by several EU Member States on a voluntary basis.

 Currently, an International Scientific Committee on Nutri-Score, composed of national representatives from the countries that have (pledged to) or adopt(ed) the Nutri-Score scheme, is assessing Nutri-Score’s principles and calculation basis and also reviewing requests for changing the algorithm to ensure its efficient implementation.
 The International Scientific Committee published a report in July 2022 setting out its recommendations for adapting the algorithm for various nutrients and foodstuffs.
-In late 2022, it plans to publish its recommendations with regard to adapting the specific algorithm for beverages.
+In April 2023, it published its recommendations with regard to adapting the specific algorithm for beverages.

 The case of the Nutri-Score scheme for beverages: Why it should be improved and how